2026

 Bitters Make Life Sweeter with Sara Brubacher

-Learn how bitter-tasting phytochemicals help our bodies to rest and digest (and so much more), about specific bitter herbs, how to formulate your own bitter blends, and ways to add bitter elements into your meals.
+Do you suffer from bloating, constipation, or struggle to control your blood sugar?
+We love to hate bitter things, but the bitter flavor truly makes life sweeter!
+Learn how the bitter taste supports our bodies to rest and digest (and so much more), the benefits of specific bitter herbs, how to formulate your own bitter blends and ways to add bitter elements to your meals.

 -